Untold Story Behind Our Viral Sarplaninac Video: What You Didn’t See

 • Lastly, a simple question for you – Name five movies where the Sarplaninac dog is the main character?
 If you can’t answer, try “German Shepherd Dog” in a Google search… I’m sure you’ll have more success.

-I hope you now have a more realistic picture of the Sarplaninac, recognizing it as a rare breed of dogs when viewed on a global scale.
+I hope this gives you a more realistic picture of the Sarplaninac—a rare, powerful breed that deserves to be understood on a global scale.

-I understand them because they are people who love all dog breeds and believe that what is good for a Chihuahua will be even better for a Sarplaninac.
+I get it – they love dogs and think that what works for a Chihuahua will work for a 50kg Sarplaninac.

 I told my father to find me dogs that play in the ‘Champions League,’ and the friendly match must take place on the visiting team’s turf – featuring Kangal, Kavkaz Shepherd, and Pitbull.